Become a Teacher

 The Multiple Subject Credential program is for students who want to become kindergarten or elementary school teachers, K-8.
 Our program prepares candidates to teach elementary school in culturally and linguistically diverse communities.

-The Single Subject Credential program authorizes the holder to teach the specific subject(s) named on the credential in departmentalized classes, such as those in most middle schools and high schools, in grades preschool, K–12, or in classes organized primarily for adults.
+The Single Subject Credential program authorizes the holder to teach the specific subject(s) named on the credential in departmentalized classes, in grades 9-12 or those in most middle schools and in classes organized primarily for adults.

 Pathways to Earning a Credential